enzet/map-machine/CONTRIBUTING.md

 ### Code style ###

-We use [Black](http://github.com/psf/black) code formatter with maximum 80 characters line length for all Python files within the project.
+We use [Black](http://github.com/psf/black) code formatter version 22.6 with maximum 80 characters line length for all Python files within the project.
 Reformat a file is as simple as `black -l 80 <file name>`.
 Reformat everything with `black -l 80 map_machine tests`.

 If you create new Python file, make sure you add `__author__ = "<first name> <second name>"` and `__email__ = "<author e-mail>"` string variables.